Donna Soucy: Early life and education

 Soucy's mother was Lillian Soucy, a New Hampshire state representative who died in 1990, the year after she graduated from Saint Anselm College in Goffstown, New Hampshire.
 Her father, C. Arthur Soucy, also served as a Manchester city alderman and as a city official in other capacities, and as a member of the federal Electoral College.

 Soucy attended the Franklin Pierce Law Center (now the University of New Hampshire School of Law) and received a Juris Doctor degree.

 Senate career

 First elected in 2012, Soucy became the minority leader in August 2018, after the incumbent Jeff Woodburn stepped down from his leadership post because he had been arrested on domestic violence charges.
 Soucy was re-elected to her Senate seat that November, but Woodburn was not, as Democrats won the majority of Senate seats statewide.
 The 14 Democratic senators-elect chose Soucy as their leader at a caucus shortly after the 2018 mid-term election; she was later unanimously elected Senate President on December 5, 2018.
 Soucy lost her bid for re-election to a seventh term on November 5, 2024.

+Post-Senate career

+In April 2026, Soucy co-founded the "New Hampshire Forum" an organization focused on civic engagement and bipartisanship.
+Soucy serves as the organization's co-chair alongside 2022 U.S. Senate candidate and former Londonderry town manager Kevin H. Smith.